 The administrator of the LTIP, at its discretion, may terminate the LTIP at any time with respect to the common units for which a grant has not previously been made.
-The LTIP automatically terminates on the 10th anniversary of the date it was initially adopted by our general partner.
-The administrator of the LTIP also has the right to alter or amend the LTIP or any part of it from time to time or to amend any outstanding award made under the LTIP, provided that no change in any outstanding award may be made that would materially impair the vested rights of the participant without the consent of the affected participant or result in taxation to the participant under Section 409A of the Code.
+The LTIP will automatically terminate on the 10th anniversary of the date it was initially adopted by our general partner.
+The administrator of the LTIP will also have the right to alter or amend the LTIP or any part of it from time to time or to amend any outstanding award made under the LTIP, provided that no change in any outstanding award may be made that would materially impair the vested rights of the participant without the consent of the affected participant or result in taxation to the participant under Section 409A of the Code.

-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT units and the
+SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT

-The following table sets forth the beneficial ownership of our units issued upon the consummation of our initial public offering of related transactions and held by:
+The following table sets forth the beneficial ownership of our units that will be issued upon the consummation of this offering and the related transactions and held by:

-- each person who then beneficially owned 5% or more of the then outstanding units; - all of the directors of USA Compression GP, LLC; - each executive officer of USA Compression GP, LLC; and - all directors and officers of USA Compression GP, LLC as a group.
+- each person who then will beneficially own 5% or more of the then outstanding units; - all of the directors of USA Compression GP, LLC; - each executive officer of USA Compression GP, LLC; and - all directors and officers of USA Compression GP, LLC as a group.